CiteOwl

 If your library access is thin, or you just want broader coverage, several free academic databases are genuinely good and ask for no login.
 These are also where a careful AI research tool searches, because they expose real metadata instead of guesswork.

 A practical workflow that uses these well: discover broadly in Google Scholar or OpenAlex, then when you hit a paywall, paste the title into CORE, Semantic Scholar, or your library's full-text finder to track down a version you can actually open.
 A source you cannot read is a source you cannot cite honestly.
+If your brief specifically demands peer-reviewed work, our guide on how to find peer-reviewed articles shows which of these tools surface refereed papers and how to confirm a journal is genuinely peer-reviewed.

 How many sources, and what kinds